smbct/smbct.github.io/series/x86_64_assembly/pt8.markdown

 `mode` is a `sfVideoMode` **struct**ure (as we can see from the definition), title is a **char array**, style is a **32 bits integer** and settings is a **pointer**.

 * The "settings" argument is the easyest to start with.
-Indeed, although this argument is a pointer the default value `NULL` is used in our code.
+Indeed, although this argument is a pointer ➡️, the default value `NULL` is used in our code.
 Since pointers are just addresses, and since addresses are coded on **8 bytes**, the value that will be given to the function will simply be a *0* coded on 8 bytes.
 This can be seen at lines *7* and *9* from the code above.

 * The "title" argument is also an easy one to specify.
 Indeed, we already saw in the previous chapters how to manipulate arrays of characters in assembly.
-We can see at lines *2* and *3* that the string is defined at the `.LC0` symbol in the code and its address is the stored in the stack.
+We can see at lines *2* and *3* that the string ⛓️ is defined at the `.LC0` symbol in the code and its address is the stored in the stack 🥞.
 We can omit the stack part in our code as it is possible to directly reference the address of the symbol in the program's memory.

 * We saw that the "style" argument is a simple integer.
 Howether, its value is obtained through *[bitwise](https://www.geeksforgeeks.org/bitwise-operators-in-c-cpp/)* operators, which is a way to store several values into a unique variable.